splunk/public-o11y-docs/apm/set-up-apm/apm-orientation.rst

 View dependencies among your applications in the Explore view
 =================================================================

-From the landing page, click on a service in a chart legend or a row in the Services table to navigate to the Explore view.
+From the landing page, select a service in a chart legend or a row in the Services table to navigate to the Explore view.
 This view includes the service map, which presents the dependencies and connections among your instrumented and inferred services in APM.
 This map is dynamically generated based on your selections in the time range, environment, workflow, service, and tag filters.

 You can use these visual cues to understand dependencies, performance bottlenecks, and error propagation.